microsoft/azure-iot-developer-kit/docs/_projects/08-shake-shake.md

   Hold down button A, then push and release the reset button.
 The screen displays 'Configuration'.
 2. Use `Cmd+P` to run `task device-upload`.

-This is to set the connection string that retrieves from `task cloud-provision` step.
+This sets the connection string that is retrieved from the `task cloud-provision` step.

-Then VS Code starts verifying and uploading the Arduino sketch:
+VS Code then starts verifying and uploading the Arduino sketch to your DevKit:

 ![device-upload]({{"/assets/images/mini-solution/shake-shake/device-upload.png" | absolute_url }})

 The DevKit reboots and starts running the code.

-**Notice:** Occasionally, you get error "Error: AZ3166: Unknown package".
-This is due to the board package index is not refreshed.
-Check this [FAQ steps]({{"/docs/faq/#development" | absolute_url}}) to solve it.
+**Notice:** Occasionally, you may get an "Error: AZ3166: Unknown package" error message.
+This occurs when the board package index is not refreshed correctly.
+Check this [FAQ steps]({{"/docs/faq/#development" | absolute_url}}) to resolve this issue.
 {: .notice--warning}

 ## Test the project

-After app initialization, click button A and mildly shake the board to retrieve a random tweet with your hashtag (e.g. #iot).
-A tweet will display on your screen in a few seconds:
+After app initialization, click button A and gently shake the DevKit board to retrieve a random tweet containing your hashtag (e.g. #iot).
+Within a few seconds, a tweet will display on your DevKit screen.:

-{% include gallery id="layouts_gallery" caption="Shake, shake for a random tweet with #hashtag you set in the code." %}
+{% include gallery id="layouts_gallery" caption="Shake, shake for a random tweet containing the #hashtag you set in the code." %}

 - Press button A again, then shake for a new tweet.
 - Press button B to scroll through the rest of the tweet.